marisarpo/horizons-week02/day2/4_responsive/README.md

 collapsing (at medium and large size), and like [this][ss-04c] after collapsing (at small size).

-Again, you won't need to write any CSS for this phase, since Bootstrap's prebuilt classes take care of all the styling you'll need.
-Look for the "PHASE 4" comment in the skeleton HTML file.
+Again, you won't need to write any CSS for this Part, since Bootstrap's prebuilt classes take care of all the styling you'll need.
+Look for the "PART 4" comment in the skeleton HTML file.
 Based on the sample code in [Navbar], try adding a static navbar with the following
 structure: